saucelabs/sauce-docs/docs/error-reporting/platform-integrations/unreal/setup.md

 sidebar_label: Setup
 description: Add Backtrace to your Unreal Engine project.
 ---
-Add Backtrace to your Unreal Engine project to automatically detect and report native crashes that occur in your apps and games.
+Add Backtrace to your Unreal Engine project to automatically detect and report native crashes that occur in your game.

-Backtrace supports Unreal Engine's Crash Reporter, therefore installation of a Backtrace SDK is not required to capture crashes in your Unreal Engine apps or games.
+Backtrace supports Unreal Engine's Crash Reporter, therefore installation of a Backtrace SDK is not required to capture crashes.

 import Tabs from '@theme/Tabs';